Init 1

 end

-defp update_bullets(bullets, player) do
+defp fetch_spaceship(players_map, player_id) do

 end